uoaerg/wavemon/README.md

 See the man page for an in-depth description of operation and configuration.

 ### Where to obtain

 Apart from debian/ubuntu packages (`apt-cache search wavemon`) and [slackbuild  scripts for wavemon](https://slackbuilds.org/result/?search=wavemon&sv=), this repository contains the full source code.

-Please check [this page](#) for updates and for further information.

-wavemon is distributed under the [GPLv3](http://www.gnu.org/licenses/gpl-3.0.en.html), refer to the file `COPYING`.

 ### Dependencies